Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 | Saturation | Intensity or purity of color | Vivid, strong intensity | Very High |

 Clarity refers to the relative absence of inclusions (internal characteristics) and blemishes (surface irregularities).
-In colored stones, clarity is evaluated less strictly than in diamonds, as inclusions are a natural part of how the gem forms.
+In colored stones, clarity is evaluated less strictly than in diamonds.
+Inclusions are a natural part of how the gem forms.

 - Blemishes: These include scratches, pits, or chips on the surface of the gem, often occurring during cutting or wear.